AnyLog-co/documentation/deployments/prerequisites.md

 git clone https://github.com/AnyLog-co/deployments
 ```

-2. For Kubernetes, we recommend having a proxy IP address (we use [NGINX](Networking/nginx.md)) in order to have consistent
+2. For Kubernetes deployments, we recommend having a proxy IP address (we use [NGINX](Networking/nginx.md)) in order to
-IP address(es) for a given node.
+have consistent IP address(es) for a given node.

-3. Since AnyLog is a distributed overlay network, we recommand setting up an overlay network for those super secure
+3. Since AnyLog is a distributed overlay network, we recommend setting up an overlay network for those super secure
 systems.
 For our testing purposes, we had used [nebula](Networking/nebula.md) - an overlay network created by _Slack_
 which was easy to deploy and utilize.